 Grooming a dog can be relatively simple with the right approach.
 It is essential to groom your pet every day so they don’t become too dirty, and you also want to make sure their nails don’t get too long.
 The key is to start slow and not overwhelm the dog with all the grooming tools.

 A dog’s grooming starts by brushing its fur to loosen dirt, debris, and tangles from its coat.
 Next, use a comb or brush on any mats formed in the fur and around the face and ears if needed.
-It would help trimmed or shave any excess hair from around these areas before bathing them thoroughly.
+It would help to trim or shave any excess hair from around these areas before bathing them thoroughly.
 An excellent way to finish off this process is with an application of flea treatment if needed.

 It would help if you started slowly grooming a dog so it doesn’t become stressed or frightened by the process.
 It would be best to get them accustomed to handling and touching them to give them a good brushing every day before moving on to other methods such as scissors.
 This way, when you finally come around with other tools like clippers, they will be used to the noise and won’t react as much.